Vansh28Kapoor/Vansh28Kapoor.github.io/_projects/Bandits.md

     <img width="500"  src="/assets/img/opt_alg.png">
 </p>

-Worked on a bandit instance where pulls are no longer guaranteed to be successful and have a probability of giving faulty outputs sampled uniformly from '$0$' and '$1$'.
-Derived and implemented an asymptotically optimal algorithm to minimize expected cumulative regret.
-The algorithm employs '$Beta$' distribution sampling, similar to Thompson Sampling, while also updating its belief over the arm means based on the probability of a faulty pull.
+I worked on a bandit instance where pulls are no longer guaranteed to be successful and have a probability of giving faulty outputs sampled from a uniform distribution _Unif(0,1)_.
+I derived and implemented an asymptotically optimal algorithm to minimize the expected cumulative regret.
+This algorithm employs _Beta_ distribution sampling, similar to Thompson sampling, while also updating its belief over the arm means based on the probability of a faulty pull.

+## 2. Batched Multi-armed Bandits Problem
+  For this task, we had to implement an efficient algorithm for batched sampling, i.e., at every time-step, we were allowed to pull only a fixed number of arms.
+I devised an asymptotically optimal algorithm that generalizes for arbitrary batch sizes.
+I approached the problem by implementing a batched sampling variant of Thompson Sampling and KL-UCB that stochastically sampled multiple times from the belief distribution it had of the Bernoulli arms.